 Each year when I was small, I can remember my mom baking up a pan of delicious sticky buns to eat on Easter morning.
 Even better than standard sticky buns, though, these buns were something truly special: one bite into each one revealed an empty center, just like the empty tomb discovered on Easter morning.
-We called them resurrection buns, and I can remember so vividly viewing these with childlike wonder, pondering how my mom was able to accomplish such a seemingly impossible feat.
 Now that I am a mama myself, I love making these for my own children to help convey the true message of Easter, and I have learned my mom’s secret to the empty center: marshmallows!
-Start a delicious new Easter tradition this year by baking a batch of these for your own family.
+Start a delicious new Easter tradition this year by baking a batch of resurrection rolls for your own family.

 - 10 jumbo marshmallows

 - 1/2 cup butter melted

 - 1/2 cup granulated sugar

 - Preheat oven to 350 degrees.
 Grease a 9-inch round baking dish or pie plate, and sprinkle the 1/2 cup chopped pecans evenly over the bottom.
 Set aside.

 - Place melted butter in a shallow dish.
 In another shallow dish, mix together granulated sugar and 1/2 teaspoon cinnamon.

 - Flatten each thawed piece of dough into a circle and place one marshmallow in the center of the circle.
 Wrap dough around marshmallow and pinch to seal.
 Dip each marshmallow-filled ball into melted butter, and dredge in cinnamon/sugar mixture, coating evenly on all sides.
 (When all of the rolls are prepared, reserve the leftover butter and sugar mixture.)
 Arrange prepared rolls, seam side down, in the prepared pan.